Feed status · checked 2026-08-23

 PATCO Speedline

-Measured 3 of 4 score categories from the agency's own feed.
+Measured 3 of 4 score categories from the feed URL on file (publisher not verified).

 How we measured this